eduardovra/eduardovra.github.io/_drafts/ps1-cpu-pipeline.markdown

 addiu   $sp, $sp, 8       # <- branch delay slot, filled with real work
 ```

-Both hazards, handled, in a four-line function.
-Nothing useful to put after the load, so the compiler inserted a `nop`.
-For the branch delay slot it *did* have something — the stack pointer adjustment — so the return costs nothing extra.
+Both hazards were handled in a four-line function.
+There was nothing useful to put after the load, so the compiler inserted a `nop`.
+For the branch delay slot, it *did* have something available (the stack pointer adjustment), so the return costs nothing extra.

-Give it more to work with and it does better:
+If we give the compiler more to work with, it does even better:

 ```c
 int sum3(int *p)